A thoughtfully curated list of the best local eating, drinking and doing.

 29 miles (45 minutes) north of Napa.

 One of the most bountiful and bucolic wine regions in the world, Napa Valley each year welcomes millions of visitors — each eager to experience a wine country lifestyle defined by understated elegance, fine food, adventure and, of course, the captivating end product of the humble grape’s magical transformation.
 At just 30 miles in length and 5 miles wide, Napa Valley is home to nearly 400+ tasting rooms and wineries, each with its own vantage point of unparalleled beauty.
-(Visit Archer’s Rooftop for a commanding 360° view.)
+(Visit Archer’s rooftop for a commanding panoramic view.)

-The small-town, walkable charm of Healdsburg makes the quaint town a haven for artists, artisans and visitors alike.
-Lying on the Russian River in northern Sonoma County (about 50 miles from downtown Napa), Healdsburg offers boutique shops and five-star eateries — including our own chef Charlie Palmer’s Dry Creek Kitchen.
+The small-town, walkable charm of Healdsburg makes the quaint spot a haven for artists, artisans and visitors alike.
+Lying on the Russian River in northern Sonoma County (about 50 miles from downtown Napa), Healdsburg offers boutique shops and five-star eateries.
 Its 19th-century downtown plaza is a hub for all of the above — plus such fun things to do as exploring talents in the kitchen at Relish Culinary Adventures and learning about the lovely town at the Healdsburg Museum and Historical Society.
 From May to December, the Healdsburg Art Walk highlights more than 20 downtown art galleries, and the plaza plays host to a myriad of concerts, festivals, fairs and other events throughout the year.

 50 miles (90 minutes) northwest of Napa.